gomarkdown/markdown/README.md

 *   **Intra-word emphasis supression**.
 The `_` character is commonly used inside words when discussing code, so having markdown interpret it as an emphasis command is usually the wrong thing.
-Blackfriday lets you treat all emphasis markers as normal characters when they occur inside a word.
+We let you treat all emphasis markers as normal characters when they occur inside a word.

 *   **Tables**.
 Tables can be created by drawing them in the input